What Is a 501(c)(3) Tax-Exempt Organization?

 Yes, nonprofit status is not for everyone.
 Disadvantages are usually the flip side of the advantages.

-If the nonprofit closes, it must give its remaining assets to another charity.
+If the nonprofit closes, it must give its remaining assets (after paying creditors) to another exempt organization.

 How Do You Apply to Become a Tax-Exempt Nonprofit Organization?